 Getting your pool chemicals just right is a science.
 It’s your best defense against cloudy or dirty water, but it takes practice to perfect.
-The main levels to keep an eye on are: pH, chlorine, and calcium hardness.
-Today, I’m going to dive into calcium hardness.
+While the most stressed chemical levels to balance are pH, chlorine, and alkalinity, you should not neglect your calcium hardness.
+Calcium hardness plays a pivotal role in your pool ecosystem, and learning how to maintain and balance it is imperative.

 Below, you’ll learn about what calcium hardness is, why maintaining it is vital to the quality of your swimming pool, and how to optimize your levels.
 For more on water chemistry, make sure to read my complete guide on essential pool chemicals.